-The escrow agent makes sure that all terms and conditions of the seller's and buyer's agreement are completed prior to the sale being finished.
-This includes getting payments and documents, finishing required forms, and seeking out the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clear title to your house before the final price is fully paid.
+The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's negotiated agreement are completed prior to the sale being finished.
+This includes securing payments and certificates, filling out required forms, and seeking out the release documents for any loans or liens that have been paid off with the transaction, assuring you have a clear title to your home before the asking price is fully paid.

-This is a quick run-down of the escrow process.
-Your particular methods may vary depending on your lender and your escrow holder.
+This is a simple outline of the escrow process.
+Your particular process will vary based on your bank and your escrow holder.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.